Hail Damage Insurance in Calgary: How To Be Covered?

 All the previous measures might mitigate some but not all the damage.
 So, you don’t want to forget the most important thing to do.
 GET INSURANCE!

-Do I Need Insurance Against Hail?
+Do I Need Hail Damage Insurance in Calgary?

 With Calgary being in Canada’s Hailstorm Alley area, it is always a hot spot for hailstorms.
 Hailstorms have always been costly to insurance companies in Alberta.
 In 2012, insurance companies collaborated to budget $2.5 million for hailstorm suppression through cloud seeding.
 They were trying to reduce hailstorm insurance claims by using technology to lessen their severity.
 Unfortunately, the cloud seeding project didn’t show much success until now.